j-hannes/elm-tutorial/docs/tutorial.md

 Currently all our files are in the project root.
 This will become very confusing as our application grows.

-We could separate our source files from generated files.
+First, we could separate our source files from generated files.
 Let's create the following folder structure:

 ```